testjamesman/ec2-db-quick/README.md

 EC2 DB Quick Test Application
 =============================

 This application provides a set of endpoints designed to generate various types of telemetry data for testing an observability vendor integration.
-It runs entirely within Docker containers managed by Docker Compose.
+It runs entirely within Docker containers managed by Docker Compose, utilizing PostgreSQL and MySQL databases.

 > **⚠️ Cost Warning:** This demo uses a `t3.medium` EC2 instance by default, which is **outside the AWS Free Tier**.
 To avoid unexpected charges, please ensure you terminate the EC2 instance using the AWS Console or by running `docker compose down` and then shutting down the instance when you are finished with your testing.